 The policy is provided to all staff (including temporary staff and volunteers) at induction alongside the West Norfolk Academies Trust (WNAT) Staff Code of Conduct.
-In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2023).
+In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2024).
 Staff are also given a copy of the school's behaviour policy, the safeguarding response to those children who go missing from education.

 This policy will be reviewed in full by the Governing Body on an annual basis.
-This policy was last reviewed and agreed by the Governing Body in June 2017, September 2018, September 2019, September 2020, January 2021, September 2021, December 2021, September 2022 and September 2023 by Rachel Bazeley-Smith.
+This policy was last reviewed and agreed by the Governing Body in June 2017, September 2018, September 2019, September 2020, January 2021, September 2021, December 2021, September 2022, September 2023 and July 2024 by Rachel Bazeley-Smith.

 Reviewed by: Ms R Bazeley-Smith

-Date: September 2023
+Date: July 2024

-Next Review Date: September 2024
+Next Review [Date: July 2025

+A. Gibbins.

-Signed: Ms A Gibbins Headteacher
+Signed: A Gibbins Headteacher

-Date: 15.01.2024
+Date: 19 July 2024 (updated 7 January 2025)

+Oi manada Logo

-Mr J Crofts, Chair of Governors
+Signed: Chair of Governors

-Date: 15.01.2024
+Date: 19 July 2024 (updated 7 January 2025) -